VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > two-phase commit and it can be implemented without making any changes
 > to the application code.

+A further issue relates to when and where to persist integration events.
+In the example discussed above, the events are raised in the Conference Management bounded context and handled in the Orders and Registrations bounded context that uses them to populate its read-model.
+If a failure occurs that causes the system to loose the read-model data, then without saving the events there is no way to re-create this read-model data.

+Whether you need to persist these integration events will depend on the specific requirements and implementation of your application.
+For
+example:

+* Integration events may be handled in the write-model (and not on the read-side as in the current example) and will then result in changes on the write-side that are persisted as other events.
+* Integration events may represent transient data that does not need to be persisted.
+* Integration events from a CRUD-style bounded context may contain state data so that only the last event is needed.
+For example if the event from the Conference Management bounded context includes the current seat quota, you may not be interested in previous values.

+> Another approach to consider is to use an event-store that is shared
+> by multiple bounded contexts.
+In this way the originating bounded
+> context (for example the CRUD-style Conference Management bounded
+> context) could be responsible for persisting the integration events.
+> Greg Young - Conversation with the PnP team.

 ### Some Comments on Windows Azure Service Bus

 The previous discussion suggested a way to avoid using a distributed